-A high-energy restaurant and bar concept from Houston is coming to Dallas, fearlessly taking over an infamous Uptown Dallas address: Bisou, a high-energy restaurant-bar from Houston nightclub kingpins the Clé Group, will open at 2619 McKinney Ave., in the One Uptown building.
+A high-energy restaurant and bar from Houston is coming to Dallas, fearlessly taking over an infamous Uptown Dallas address: Bisou, a concept from Houston nightclub kingpins the Clé Group, will open at 2619 McKinney Ave., in the One Uptown building.

 According to a spokesperson, Bisou Dallas is slated to open in spring, by late April or early May.